DOI-USGS/loadflexBatch/blog.md

 ---
 ### Loadflex Batch Script

 This script automates running various load models for different sites and consitutents, using the `loadflex` package along with some features of `rloadest`.
-Output is collated across all sites in order for easy analysis of input data, predicted loads, and model metrics.
+Output is collated across all sites for easy analysis of input data, predicted loads, and model metrics.
 This post will go through basic setup and use of the script as it exists now.
 In the future it may be hardened into a part of the actual `loadflex` package.

 Installation and setup
 ----------------------

-First, go to [the Github repository](https://github.com/USGS-R/loadflexBatch) and dowload the zip file (using the big green button) to your preferred directory for R projects, and unzip it.
+First, go to [the Github repository](https://github.com/USGS-R/loadflexBatch) and download the zip file (using the big green button) to your preferred directory for R projects, and unzip it.
 Open RStudio, start a new project (File -&gt; New Project), select the "Existing directory" option, select the `loadflexBatch-master` folder, and click "Create Project".
 You will now be inside the `loadflexBatch-master` folder, and have access to the batch script.

 ``` r
 list.files()
 ```

     ##  [1] "batch.R"                "batchHelperFunctions.R"
-    ## [3] "blog.Rmd"               "loadflexBatch.Rproj"
+    ##  [3] "blog.md"                "blog.Rmd"
-    ## [5] "output"                 "README.html"
+    ##  [5] "loadflexBatch.Rproj"    "output"
-    ## [7] "README.md"              "README.Rmd"
+    ##  [7] "README.html"            "README.md"
-    ## [9] "three_ANA_sites"
+    ##  [9] "README.Rmd"             "three_ANA_sites"

 Next, we need to install the packages that the script uses.
 In your console, run